octogene/kaabot/README.md

   -p PASSWORD, --password PASSWORD
                         password to use
-  -m MUC, --muc MUC     Multi User Chatroom to join -db DATABASE, --database DATABASE
+  -m MUC, --muc MUC     Multi User Chatroom to join
+  -n NICK, --nick NICK  Nickname to use in the chatroom (default: KaaBot) -db DATABASE, --database DATABASE
                         database to use
 ```